mfkimbell/whisker/README.md

 * `NextJS` – React meta-framework that adds file-based routing, API routes, SSR/SSG, and edge functions for full-stack web apps.
 * `Neon Postgres` – serverless Postgres with branchable databases, autoscaling, and a generous free tier, ideal for modern cloud apps.
 * `Redux` – predictable state-management library for JavaScript/React apps, using a single global store and pure reducer function*
+* `Prisma` - Object Relational mapper for javascript.
+Used to manage database updates without raw sql.

 #### Features